slarmoo/.github/profile/simon/simonReact/simonReact.md

 - Set up your Atlas credentials in a file named `dbConfig.json` that is in the same directory as `database.js`.
 - Add `dbConfig.json` to your `.gitignore` file so that it doesn't put your credentials into GitHub accidentally.
 - Review the code and get comfortable with everything it represents.
-- View the code in your browser by hosting it from a VS Code debug session.
+- Debug the front and backend.

   ⚠ Do not use the `live server` extension since your frontend code will now be served up by the the Vite hot swappable HTTP server when you run `npm run dev`.
 Set breakpoints for your backend code inside of Visual Studio Code.
 Set breakpoints for your frontend code in the browser.

 - Make modifications to the code as desired.
 Experiment and see what happens.

 ## Deploy to production